Question Types

 Info

 You may want to send information about study respondents through the external link to identify them.
-If you selected Button to link to external URL, you can identify the visitor through the URL.
+If you select Button to link to external URL, you can identify the visitor through the URL.

 Identifying the Visitor